-Public libraries throughout Oklahoma are the place to go for a reading adventure during the summer months.
-Every summer public libraries become the focal point for many children and teens looking for programs and activities to fill their free summer days.
-Books can take us anywhere in the universe using our most precious vehicle… Imagination.
+Public libraries throughout Oklahoma are the place to go for reading adventures during the summer.
+Libraries become the focal point for many children and teens looking for programs and activities to fill their free summer days.